gitextensions/GitExtensionsDoc/source/settings.rst

     The appearance uses Git word diff as described in `GitDiff#--word-diff <https://git-scm.com/docs/git-diff#Documentation/git-diff.txt---word-diffltmodegt>`_

-    This is not a "patch" view, cannot be used to apply line patches.
+    This is not a "patch" view, and so cannot be used to apply line patches.
     It is intended as a contrast to the default view why Git default view is changed to show a minimal diff.
     `GitDiff#--word-diff-regex <https://git-scm.com/docs/git-diff#Documentation/git-diff.txt---word-diff-regexltregexgt>`_